f-trivino/ipa-to-ipa-trust-demo/README.md

 podman exec -it m1 /bin/bash
 ```

+# Existing limitations

+Currently, the environment requires running with **root privileges** due to limitations with the container services deployed.
+Some of the services, such as samba, rely on specific configurations and system-level resources that are not fully accessible when running as a non-root user.
+While this is a known limitation, it ensures the proper functionality and integration of the containerized services within the testing environment.

 # Credits
 This demo project would not have been possible without the contributions and efforts of the following individuals and tools:

 ipalab-config: Developed by Rafael Jeffman (@rjeffman), a key component in managing and configuring environments within this demo.

 ipa-to-ipa trust work: Pioneered by Alexander Bokovoy, whose work has been instrumental in enabling IPA-to-IPA trust scenarios and improving overall IdM capabilities.